-This result has a very intuitive interpretation.
-Ambiguity aversion is characterized by an MLR-dominated shift in the prior beliefs.
-In other words, it biases beliefs by favoring the worse marginals in a very specific sense: if the agent prefers marginal $\tilde{c}{t\theta}$ to marginal $\tilde{c}{t\theta'}$, then, the ambiguity-averse representative agent increases the implicit prior probability q{θ}° relatively more than the implicit prior probability $q{\theta'}^{\circ}$.
-This gives some flesh to our terminology in which we refer to a pessimism effect for the distortion of implicit beliefs.
-This result generalizes - and build a bridge with - the maxmin case where all the weight is transferred to the worse θ .
+The intuitive interpretation is that ambiguity aversion is characterized by an MLR-dominated shift in the prior beliefs.
+In other words, it biases beliefs by favoring the worse marginals in a very specific sense: if the agent prefers marginal $\tilde{c}{t\theta}$ to marginal $\tilde{c}{t\theta'}$, then, the ambiguity-averse representative agent increases the implicit prior probability $q{\theta'}^{\circ}$ relatively more than the implicit prior probability $q{\theta'}^{\circ}$.
+This result gives some flesh to our pessimism terminology.
+It also generalizes - and builds a bridge to - the maxmin case where all the weight is transferred to the worst θ .

-Intuitively, this worsening of the future risk should induce the representative consumer to raise his saving.
-However, the MLR deterioration in the distribution $\tilde{\theta}$ of the priors is not enough to ensure an unambiguously negative pessimism effect on the socially efficient discount rate, as counterexample 1 tells us.
-This would require that the probability distortion raises the unconditional expected marginal utility, which would be the case if it would overweight the scenarios that yield the larger conditional expected marginal utility.
-The above lemma says something different: it states that the probability distortion overweight the scenarios that yield the smaller expected utility.
+Intuitively, this worsening of the future risk should induce the representative consumer to raise her saving.
+However, the MLR deterioration in the distribution $\widetilde{\theta}$ of the priors is not enough to ensure a negative pessimism effect.
+Indeed, this is exactly what we observe in counterexample 1.
+Instead, the crucial requirement would be that probability distortion raises the unconditional expected marginal utility.
+That is, overweighing scenarios which yield larger conditional expected marginal utility.
+The above lemma says something different: it states that the probability distortion overweighs scenarios which yield lower expectations on utility.
 To solve this problem, we need that the conditional Eu and Eu' be ranked in opposite directions.